RISCVtestbed/riscvtestbed.github.io/_community/isc23-workshop.md

 * Example use-cases and case-studies that use RISC-V
 * Lessons learnt from leveraging RISC-V in HPC
+* Industry papers exploring the use of RISC-V
+* The porting of codes to RISC-V
 * Novel hardware and accelerators built upon RISC-V
 * Tools and techniques to aid in the use of RISC-V for HPC
 * Developments in HPC libraries to port them to RISC-V
 * Enhancements to RISC-V to make the architecture more suited for HPC
 * Compiler and runtime support for RISC-V
+* The RISC-V ecosystem
 * Future gazing how RISC-V might evolve the HPC community
+* And anything else related to RISC-V and HPC!

 ### Paper submission